rmusser01/Infosec_Reference/Draft/Phishing.md

 ### <a name="general">General</a>
 * **General**
 	* [Phishing - wikipedia](http://www.en.wikipedia.org/wiki/Phishing):
-		* â€œPhishing is the attempt to acquire sensitive information such as usernames, passwords, and credit card details (and sometimes, indirectly, money) by masquerading as a trustworthy entity in an electronic communication.â€
+		* Phishing is the attempt to acquire sensitive information such as usernames, passwords, and credit card details (and sometimes, indirectly, money) by masquerading as a trustworthy entity in an electronic communication.
 	* [Phishing with Maldocs](https://www.n00py.io/2017/04/phishing-with-maldocs/)
 	* [Post exploitation trick - Phish users for creds on domains, from their own box](https://enigma0x3.wordpress.com/2015/01/21/phishing-for-credentials-if-you-want-it-just-ask/)
 	* [iOS Privacy: steal.password - Easily get the user's Apple ID password, just by asking](https://krausefx.com/blog/ios-privacy-stealpassword-easily-get-the-users-apple-id-password-just-by-asking)